Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Results and Discussion

 \subsection{Model Training and Comparison}

 Forty nine training videos, each 20 seconds long, are taken of five different participants performing various intentional and unintentional manipulations on the robot Baxter, including non-hand contacts with the robot.
 Snapshots of different training samples can be seen in Fig. \ref{fig:trainingexamples}.
 Each frame is labelled manually to indicate whether a touch is considered intentional or not.
-12 videos are discarded for having unusually noisy or corrupted data or the user stepping out of the frame of the camera.
+Twelve videos are discarded for having unusually noisy or corrupted data or the user stepping out of the frame of the camera.
 The supervised learning models are then trained on the remaining 37 videos (totalling 3002 frames) using 5-fold validation with frame randomization.
 A detailed breakdown of the training results with different features enabled are tabulated in Table \ref{tab:confusionmatrix}.
-The effect of each feature averaged across all models is summarized in Table \ref{tab:performancesummary}.
-Generally, it can be clearly seen that training using only the hand position (HP, mean accuracy of 69.54\%) or only the touch sensors (TS, mean of 81.09\%) is inferior to using a multimodal approach and combining the two (mean of 85.51\%).
-It is important to note that while certain feature configurations may have seemingly good numerical accuracy, the distribution of errors in the confusion matrix is quite important.
-For example, certain models that are trained only on the touch sensors show 81.75\% accuracy, but analysing the confusion matrices indicates that these models heavily bias towards indicating that a touch is intentional when it is not, as seen by the large number false positives (FP) and zero false negatives (FN).
-These TS-only models simply assume a one-to-one correlation between the touch sensor signal and intention and cannot distinguish unintentional touches.
-It is similar for the HP-only case for SVM and NN, where all classifications are simply assumed to be negative.
+The effect of different combinations of features on classification score, averaged across all models, is summarized in Table \ref{tab:performancesummary}.
+From a safety standpoint in pHRI, the presence of false positives (FP) is more dangerous than the presence of false negatives (FN) as it can lead to unintended motions.
+Given this imbalanced importance between FP and FN, we include the class specific metrics \emph{precision} (Prec) and \emph{recall} (Recl) and report the combined F1-score, as they are more appropriate measures than basic accuracy.
+Generally, it can be clearly seen that training using only the hand position (HP, mean F1-score of 52.24\%) or only the touch sensors (TS, mean F1 of 64.94\%) is inferior to using a multimodal approach and combining the two (mean F1 of 73.94\%).
+It is interesting to see that the TS-only SVM, NN, and kNN-51 models simply assume a one-to-one correlation between the touch sensor signal and intention and cannot distinguish unintentional touches.
+Similarly, for the HP-only case for the SVM and NN models, all classifications are simply assumed to be negative.